AbieFund/abie-archive/CONTRACT.md

 ## Advisory Board

-During the post-vote 'grace' period, any `advisor`
+During the post-vote 'grace' period, any `advisor` can cancel the vote and switch to regular mode.

 ## Security